drforr/Perl-Mogrify/README.md

 Damian Conway - For writing **Perl Best Practices**, finally :)

-Chris Dolan - For contributing the best features and Enforcer modules.
+Chris Dolan - For contributing the best features and Transformer modules.

 Andy Lester - Wise sage and master of all-things-testing.